myshell-ai/AIlice/README.md

 ### How to Add LLM Support
 For advanced players, it is inevitable to try more models.
 Fortunately, this is not difficult to achieve.

-#### Models(or Services) compatible with OpenAI Interface
+#### Using LLM through Inference Services

-For openai models, you don't need to do anything.
-Just use the modelID consisting of the official model name appended to the "oai:" prefix.
+For openai/mistral/anthropic/groq models, you don't need to do anything.
+Just use the modelID consisting of the official model name appended to the "oai:"/"mistral:"/"anthropic:"/"groq:" prefix.
+If you need to use a model that is not included in AIlice's supported list, you can resolve this by adding an entry for this model in the config.json file.
+The method for adding is to directly reference the entry of a similar model, modify the **contextWindow** to the actual value, and keep the **systemAsUser** consistent with the similar model.

 You can use any third-party inference server compatible with the OpenAI API to replace the built-in LLM inference functionality in AIlice.
-Just use the same configuration format as the openai models and modify the baseURL, apikey, contextWindow and other parameters.
+Just use the same configuration format as the openai models and modify the **baseURL, apikey, contextWindow and other parameters** (Actually, this is how AIlice supports Groq models).

-For inference servers that do not support the OpenAI API, you can try using litellm to convert them into an OpenAI-compatible API.
+For inference servers that do not support the OpenAI API, you can try using **litellm** to convert them into an OpenAI-compatible API (we have an example below).

 It's important to note that due to the presence of many SYSTEM messages in AIlice's conversation records, which is not a common use case for LLM, the level of support for this depends on the specific implementation of these inference servers.
 In this case,  you can set the systemAsUser parameter to true to circumvent the issue.
 Although this might prevent the model from running AIlice at its optimal performance, it also allows us to be compatible with various efficient inference servers.
 For the average user, the benefits outweigh the drawbacks.